Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 1 in Chapter 12
 ```

-The figurine in here can only be earned from Chapter 12 and later.
+This figurine can only be found from Chapter 12 and later.

-To get there you have to enter into the manhole on the right of the fountain in Halloween Town.
+To get there you have to enter into the manhole found close to the fountain in **Town Square - Fountain Area**.

-Defeating all the enemies will earn you a Heat Skeleton figurine.
+Defeating all the enemies will earn you a **Heat Skeleton figurine**.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248721.png">